-A move across state lines means making adjustments in several ways.
-Depending on your city of origin, getting used to prices and compensation in your new hometown can take some time.
+A move across state lines is exciting!
+A fresh start, new friends, and a change of scenery all begin with planning.
+Depending on your city of origin, adjusting to different costs and compensation in your new hometown may take some time.
 Knowing what to expect before you move makes the transition a bit easier.
-If you’re planning to relocate to the Holy City, the following information about the Charleston, SC, cost of living will help you plan accordingly.
+If you're planning to relocate to Charleston, South Carolina view our information about Charleston, SC, cost of living.
+It will help you plan for a successful transition.

-You will find out everything you need to know about the Charleston, SC, cost of living and more when you work with Pam Harrington Exclusives.
+You will learn what you need to know about Charleston, SC, the cost of living, and more when you explore opportunities with Pam Harrington Exclusives Real Estate professionals.

-Our experienced real estate agents can also assist you in managing the other facets of your transition.
-Bring us your questions about financial expectations, neighborhood amenities, local laws and regulations, and anything else you need to know.
+Our experienced real estate agents are also ready to assist you with managing the other facets of your transition.
+Bring us your questions about financial expectations, the state average cost of living, neighborhood amenities, local laws and regulations, internet service, and anything else you need to know.

 What is the Cost of Living in Charleston, SC?

 The most important thing to know about the cost of living in Charleston is that it is relatively average for the United States.
-According to the Council for Community and Economic Research, Charleston had a 111.5 index or 11% higher than the national average in 2020.
+According to the Council for Community and Economic Research, Charleston had a 111.5 index or 11% higher than the national average.
+The average cost of living in Charleston SC is $2086.
+For a breakdown use this cost of living calculator to view Charleston South Carolina's living index.

 While the overall cost of living in Charleston is 11% above the national average, various categories range in how much they fluctuate from the norm.